Viad Corp (VVI)'s Financial Results Comparing With Document Security Systems Inc. (NYSEAMERICAN:DSS) | New Business Observer

 |5.22

-Table 1 shows top-line revenue, earnings per share and valuation of the two companies.
-Document Security Systems Inc. has lower revenue and earnings than Viad Corp.
-The business with the higher P/E out of the two companies is considered for more expensive of the two firms presently.
-Viad Corp’s presently higher P/E ratio means it is more expensive than Document Security Systems Inc.
+Table 1 shows gross revenue, earnings per share and valuation of the two companies.
+Document Security Systems Inc. is observed to has lower revenue and earnings than Viad Corp.
+The company with a higher price-to-earnings ratio is currently more expensive of the two stocks.
+Viad Corp’s currently higher price-to-earnings ratio means it is more expensive than Document Security Systems Inc.

 Profitability

-Table 2 has Viad Corp and Document Security Systems Inc.’s net margins, return on assets and return on equity.
+Table 2 represents Viad Corp (NYSE:VVI) and Document Security Systems Inc. (NYSEAMERICAN:DSS)’s return on assets, net margins and return on equity.

 |Net Margins